zsvizi/sensitivity-contact-epidemics/README.md

 # Sensitivity analysis of contact-related interventions for modeling epidemics.

+See the manuscript written for this project [here](https://arxiv.org/pdf/2502.19206).

 ## Introduction
 This repository conducts sensitivity analysis on various COVID-19 models, exploring their behavior under different contact matrix element variations.